-Main guest rooms: SBR is currently in a renovation phase which involves all the guest rooms.
-Renovation involves new room design and upgrade.
+Main guest rooms: SBR is currently in a renovation phase which is ongoing and being conducted in several phases through the various room types.

 Villa wing: SBR is currently modifying its villas to accommodate more family oriented guests.

 General works: Small upgrades (e.g. new staircases/corridors, new floor mats...) are taking place throughout the resort.